Joint modelling of the body and tail of bivariate data: Conclusions and discussion

 In this paper, we introduced a dependence model that is able to capture both the body and tail of a bivariate data set.
 This is important when we aim to obtain an accurate representation of the data in both regions.
 The model has the advantage of not requiring a choice of thresholds above which we fit the copula tailored to the extreme observations.
 Moreover, it offers a smooth transition between the two copulas.
 Through simulation studies, we have shown that the model behaves as expected when only a single dependence structure is present, and that it is sufficiently flexible to capture misspecified dependence structures.
 We applied the weighted copula model to study the relationship between temperature and concentrations of air pollution in the UK and showed that this model performs substantially better than fitting a single copula model to the data.
 In fact, in this particular application, we were able to capture the negative dependence exhibited by the bulk and the positive association present in the upper tail, which was not possible through fitting a single copula.

 A drawback of the weighted copula model is that it is computationally expensive due to the need for numerical integration and inversion.
-As shown in the simulation studies in Sections \ref{subsection:simulation1} and \ref{subsection:simulation2}, for a sample size of 1000, optimising the log-likelihood takes more than one hour to compute (on an internal computing node running CentOS Linux with an Intel CPU running at 500GB of RAM), although the run time also varies depending on the chosen copulas.
+As shown in the simulation studies in Sections \ref{subsection:simulation1} and \ref{subsection:simulation2}, for a sample size of 1000, optimising the log-likelihood takes more than one hour to compute, although the run time also varies depending on the chosen copulas.
 Whilst in principle the weighted copula model could be extended to higher dimensions, doing so would exacerbate the computational issues.

 For the temperature and ozone data, we have $\chi(r)>0$ and $\eta(r) < 1,$ for the largest values of $r,$ which does not allow us to draw conclusions about the extremal dependence.
 This is a common situation in practice but results in complications if we wish to extrapolate for larger values than the ones observed.
 Incorporating a more flexible copula as the tail component of the proposed model is a possibility to overcome this issue.
 Such a copula could be the one proposed by \citet{HuserWadsworth2019}, which is able to capture both dependence classes with the transition between them occurring at an interior point of the parameter space.
 However, because it is computationally expensive on its own, when applied as the tail component in our model, the computational time required was not feasible.